slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Best leaders are leaders that grew up in the hierarchy.
 - People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

+> *"To lead an orchestra, you must turn your back on the crowd."
+-- Aristotle*

+> *"The led must not be compelled; they must be able to choose their own leader."
+-- Albert Einstein*

+> *"People ask the difference between a leader and a boss.
+The leader works in the open, and the boss in covert."
+-- Theodore Roosevelt*

+> *"Only the guy who isn’t rowing has time to rock the boat."
+-- Jean-Paul Sartre*

+> *"To be able to lead others, a man must be willing to go forward alone."
+-- Harry Truman*

+> *"If you want to build a ship, don’t herd people together to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
+-- Antoine de Saint-Exupery*

 > *"Leadership is not about being followed, is about being first."
 -- Dan Munro*